Lessons Learnt from Ten Years of Adults Martial Arts Classes

-Every student should leave a martial arts class more proficient then when they went in.
+Every student should leave a martial arts class more proficient than when they went in.
 For me, proficiency means that they are better able to handle themselves during a violent confrontation, both in the ring or on the street.

 Training should be realistic and energetic.

 Each technique should have a purpose, be easy to implement in real circumstances, as well as hold up to pressure testing (increasingly hard sparring).
-What is taught in class should be based on real situations (taken from CCTV footage, victim accounts and interviews with fighters), statistically based (training to counter the most common situations) and most importantly:
+What is taught in adults martial arts class should be based on real situations (taken from CCTV footage, victim accounts and interviews with fighters), statistically based (training to counter the most common situations) and most importantly:

 Techniques should be based on how a human body reacts under pressure.